auth0-lab/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-hono-ai-sdk/README.md

 4. Configure a Social Connection for Google in Auth0
    - Make sure to enable all `Calendar` scopes from the Permissions options
    - Make sure to enable Token Vault for the Connection under the Advanced Settings
-   - Make sure to enable the connection for your SPA Application created in Step 1
+   - Make sure to enable the connection for your SPA Application created in Step 1 and the Resource Server Client created in Step 3
    - Test the connection in Auth0 "Try Connection" screen and make sure connection is working & configured correctly

 ### 2. Environment Variables